Skip to content

 Specific repositories to push.
 If not provided and --all is not used, pushes repos matching the current umbrella branch.

-Behavior: - Skips repos with push in their skip_for list (unless explicitly targeted) - Reports which repos were pushed successfully - Handles "up to date" and error cases gracefully
+Behavior: - Check remote state before pushing to avoid unnecessary operations - Skip push entirely if the remote branch already matches the local branch - Skip repos with push in their skip_for list (unless explicitly targeted) - Report which repos were pushed successfully - Handle "up to date" and error cases gracefully - Include the umbrella repository by default so workspace-level changes are pushed alongside subrepos (unless --no-umbrella is specified)

 Examples: